 This course will provide students with information about the various forensic activities in which psychologists and other related professionals currently participate.
-Activities may include competency evaluations, assessment of violent behavior and dangerousness, child abuse/neglect, treatment issues, court testimony, police psychology, and consultation to judges, attorneys, and other law enforcement personnel.
+Activities may include competency evaluations, assessment of violent behavior and dangerousness, child abuse/neglect, treatment issues, court testimony, police psychology and consultation to judges, attorneys and other law enforcement personnel.
 Students will obtain information about the numerous roles of professionals in the field of forensic psychology and will develop the skills and knowledge base that will prepare them to continue with specialized training in this area.
+PREREQUISITE: None

 This course will familiarize students with the particulars of forensic assessment and test administration and will deal with techniques of synthesizing and integrating psychological and practical information into an effective forensic report.
-Emphasis will be placed on formal and informal assessment techniques, presenting problems, presentation of reports, and collaboration with other professionals.
+Emphasis will be placed on formal and informal assessment techniques, presenting problems, presentation of reports and collaboration with other professionals.
 Students will develop skills in the assessment and diagnosis of disorders commonly found in forensic settings.
+PREREQUISITE: PSY5316

 This course is primarily an off-campus supervised work experience in a forensic setting involving approximately 15 hours per week for an academic semester.
 All externships are usually undertaken during the final year of the program with approval of the program director.
 One hour of direct on-site supervision is required and will optimally be provided by a licensed/certified mental health professional.
 On-campus meetings are also required and are an integral part of the supervision process.
 All forensic experiences, broadly defined, will be considered as acceptable placements.
 PREREQUISITE: Permission of department chair

-This course addresses the physical, cognitive, and social-emotional development of children, adolescents, adults, and the elderly, including a description of behaviors that are present at the various stages, and explanations for those behaviors in terms of relative contributions of heredity and environment.
+This course addresses the physical, cognitive and social-emotional development of children, adolescents, adults and the elderly, including a description of behaviors that are present at the various stages and explanations for those behaviors regarding relative contributions of heredity and environment.
 The major theories of physical, cognitive, affective and social development across the life span are applied to the understanding of learning, personality development, and mental health counseling practice.
-The sociocultural and social economic factors that may contribute to a development outcome are considered.
+The sociocultural and social economic factors that may contribute to a development outcome are also considered.
+PREREQUISITE: None